-- 1. The St Mary's College principal undertakes a risk assessment for each individual student attending.
-If a student/s at risk of anaphylaxis is attending, sufficient school staff supervising the special event will be trained in the administration of an adrenaline autoinjector and be able to respond quickly to an anaphylactic reaction if required. - 2.
-A school staff member or team of school staff trained in the recognition of anaphylaxis and the administration of the adrenaline autoinjector attends field trips or excursions. - School staff and venue staff should avoid using food in activities or games, including as rewards. - 4.
-The adrenaline autoinjector and a copy of the individual ASCIA Action Plan for Anaphylaxis for each student at risk of anaphylaxis is to be easily accessible and school staff must be aware of their exact location. - 5.
+- 36. The principal undertakes a risk assessment for each individual student attending.
+If a student at risk of anaphylaxis is attending, sufficient school staff supervising the special event will be trained in the administration of an adrenaline autoinjector and be able to respond quickly to an anaphylactic reaction if required. - 37.
+A school staff member or team of school staff trained in the recognition of anaphylaxis and the administration of the adrenaline autoinjector attends field trips or excursions. - 38.
+School staff and venue staff should avoid using food in activities or games, including as rewards - 39.
+The adrenaline autoinjector and a copy of the individual ASCIA Action Plan for Anaphylaxis for each student at risk of anaphylaxis is to be easily accessible and school staff must be aware of their exact location. - 40.
 For each field trip, excursion etc., a risk assessment is to be undertaken for each individual student attending who is at risk of anaphylaxis.
 The risks may vary according to the number of anaphylactic students attending, the nature of the excursion/sporting event, size of venue, distance from medical assistance, the structure of excursion and corresponding staff-student ratio.
-All school staff members present during the field trip or excursion will be made aware of the identity of any students attending who are at risk of anaphylaxis and be able to identify them by face. - 6.
-Staff in charge should consult parents of anaphylactic students in advance to discuss issues that might arise, to develop an alternative food menu or request the parent/guardian/carer provide a meal (if required). - 7.
-In rare cases where the school deems it necessary, parents/guardians/carers may be invited to accompany their child on field trips and/or excursions.
-This will be discussed with parents/guardians/carers as one possible strategy for supporting the student who is at risk of anaphylaxis. - 8.
-Prior to the excursion taking place, the St Mary's College principal or delegate will consult with the student's parents/guardians/carers and medical practitioner (if necessary) to review the student's Individual Anaphylaxis Management Plan to ensure that it is up to date and relevant to the excursion activity. - 9.
+All school staff members present during the field trip or excursion will be made aware of the identity of any students attending who are at risk of anaphylaxis and are able to identify them by face. - 41.
+Staff in charge should consult parents of anaphylactic students in advance to discuss issues that might arise, to develop an alternative food menu or request the parent/guardian/carer provide a meal (if required). - 42.
+In rare cases where the school deems it necessary, parents/carers may be invited to accompany their child on field trips and/or excursions.
+This will be discussed with parents/carers as one possible strategy for supporting the student who is at risk of anaphylaxis. - 43.
+Prior to the excursion taking place, the principal or nominated staff member will consult with the student's parents/carers and medical practitioners (if necessary) to review the student's Individual Anaphylaxis Management Plan to ensure that it is up to date and relevant to the excursion activity. - 44.
 If the field trip, excursion or special event is being held at another school then that school should be notified ahead of time that a student at risk of anaphylaxis will be attending, and appropriate risk minimisation strategies discussed ahead of time so that the roles and responsibilities of the host and visiting school are clear.
 Students at risk of anaphylaxis should take their own adrenaline autoinjector with them to events being held at other schools.

-Camps or Remote Settings
+Camps or remote settings

-1. Prior to engaging a camp owner/operator's services, the St Mary's College principal or delegate will make enquiries as to whether the operator can provide food that is safe for any anaphylactic students that may be attending.
-If a camp owner/operator/camp cook cannot provide this confirmation in writing to the school, the St Mary's College principal or delegate will not sign any written disclaimer or statement from a camp owner/operator that indicates that the owner/operator is unable to provide food which is safe for students at risk of anaphylaxis.
+45. Prior to engaging a camp owner/operator's services, the principal or nominated staff member will make enquiries as to whether the operator can provide food that is safe for any anaphylactic students who may be attending.
+If a camp owner/operator/camp cook cannot provide this confirmation in writing to the school, the principal or nominated staff member will not sign any written disclaimer or statement from a camp owner/operator that indicates that the owner/operator is unable to provide food which is safe for students at risk of anaphylaxis.
 Where this attestation is not provided in writing, then the school will strongly consider using an alternative service provider as a reasonable step in discharging its duty of care to the student/s at risk of anaphylaxis due to food allergens.